lohgyn/app4share/README.md

 ii) Once it is started, it would start listening on port 9999 with contenxt path `/app4share`

 iii) Open any internet browser and enter url http://localhost:9999/app4share

+## 4. Default Credential

+The default credential is:

+Username: adminuser
+Password: adminuser1$